year5@allsaints-harwich.essex.sch.uk

 Reading

-Regular reading continues to support learning so please encourage as much reading as possible.
-We also have our class reading challenge for children to engage with.
-We will also be reading our class books at the end of the day for pleasure.
-Please remember to sign your child’s reading diary.
+Regular reading continues to play a key role in supporting your child’s learning, so please encourage as much reading at home as possible.
+We’ll also be enjoying our class books together at the end of each day to help foster a love of reading.
+Please remember to sign your child’s reading diary regularly!

 Mathematics